 This means you can detect and prevent unauthorized privilege escalation before that bell rings – this time it’s REvil’s turn to tap out.

 So don’t throw in the towel just yet – because cyber criminals certainly won’t be.

 As much as it feels like Jack Daniel’s and other targeted companies are the underdogs in the ever-increasing RaaS ransomware faceoffs, there are solutions that ensure organisations can go toe-to-toe against heavyweights like REvil.

 Admin By Request is one of these solutions.
-Get in touch with us before it’s you who ends up in the ring facing the next formidable ransomware opponent.
+Get in touch with us or download our free plan before it’s you who ends up in the ring facing the next formidable ransomware opponent.